GioF71/mpd-alsa-docker/README.md

 ### Important changes

 Starting with release `2023-02-04`, you will not be able to use the deprecated `PULSE` as `OUTPUT_MODE`.
 Refer to the next chapter for more information about how to change the configuration.
 Please note that PulseAudio is still supported, it just needs to be configured a little differently.
-In case of difficulties, you can fall back to any image before `2023-02-04`, as those will still work with this deprecated configuration.
+In case of difficulties, you can fall back to any image before `2023-02-04` or to the `legacy` versions, as those will still work with this deprecated configuration.

 ### What is about to change